-Tax Evasion: Tribunal Orders DSTV To Pay 50% Backlog
+Tax Evasion: Tribunal Orders DsTV To Pay 50% Backlog

 Multichoice Nigeria Limited filed the matter at the Lagos TAT following its dispute over FIRS’ issuance of notices of assessment and Demand Note in the sum of N1, 822, 923,909,313.94 trillion on 7 April , 2021.
 The amount constitutes what the FIRS calculated as due in taxation to the Federal Government of Nigeria from Multichoice after an investigation over several months to determine the extent to which Multichoice has been evading taxes in Nigeria.

+At Tuesday’s hearing of the matter in appeal, Multichoice Nigeria Limited amended its Notice of Appeal and thereafter sought through its counsel, Bidemi Olumide of AO2 Law Firm for an adjournment of the proceedings to enable it to respond to the FIRS’ formal application for Accelerated hearing of the Appeal and prayer before the TAT directing Multichoice to produce before the Tribunal the integrated Annual report and Management Account Statements of Multichoice Group Ltd for Tax Years 2012 to 2020, among other prayers.

-The FIRS Counsel asked TAT to issue an order requiring that Multichoice makes the statutory deposit of 50% of the disputed sum.
+The FIRS Counsel asked TAT to issue an order requiring that Multichoice makes the statutory deposit of 50 per cent of the disputed sum.

 Thereafter, TAT adjourned the Appeal to 23 September 2021 for the continuation of the hearing, subject to compliance with the Tribunal’s order.